maxysio/k8s/notes/others.md

 - Custom schedulers can be deployed as a Pod in a deinition
 - Add property spec.schedulerName to a pod definition to specify that the pod should be scheduled using that the scheduler
 - If scheduler is not available or not correctly setup, the pod will go to pending state

+# Scheduler Priority
+- PriorityClass can be defined which can be used to define the priority of a Pod